 Bat- the mere mention might conjure up images of bloodthirsty creatures flying in the night and getting in your hair.
 However, bats are currently facing a problem worse than persistent myths and years of poor public relations.
 You might wonder why the demise of bats should be your concern, and it helps to understand exactly what role bats play in our ecosystem.

 Role of Bats Bats play a role in pollination, seed dispersal, and of course eating millions of insects.
 Over two-thirds of all bat species eat insects.
 The little brown bat, a common canyon bat, eats up to 1,000 insects per hour.
 Just under one-third of all bat species feed on plant nectar or fruit.
 All this nosing up to plants results in pollination and seed dispersal, allowing plant communities to regenerate.
 About one-percent of bats eat small vertebrates such as fish, mice and frogs.
 Vampire bats do exist but the three species are only found in Latin America.

+What's Happening to Bats?
 Over one million bats have died in the past three years.
 Scientists have been working hard to find out what is happening, but so far no one fully understands the cause of death or how to prevent further outbreaks.
 The problem was first identified in New York State in 2006, and continues to spread state by state, with the most recent case confirmed April 2011, in Kentucky.
 The ailment is simply known as White-nose Syndrome.